andrewcoelho/react-seed/README.md

   - **sagas**: sagas specific to this module
 - **store**: Global store configuration for Redux
 - **index.js**: Entry point of the app where React DOM's render method is called
+- **Root**: Created to facilitate integration with the new React Hot Loader API.
+Simply wraps a typical Redux + React Router root component into one export.
-- **RootComponent**: Root Component for the app (this may not be necessary)
+- **RootComponent**: Root Component for the app where React Router renders from the base route
 - **rootReducer**: Where you combine all reducers using Redux's combineReducers method
 - **rootRoute**: Root route configuration for React Router
 - **rootSaga**: Fork all your sagas into a root saga to be passed as Redux middleware

-## Future Improvements
-I'd like to abstract this out more to more easily allow for integration of alternative side-effect libraries like Redux Thunk.